 The policy allows another member school to object and begin a review process of the player's eligibility, but the appeal process allows for input from the student athlete and their family.

 The New Jersey State Interscholastic Athletic Association (NJSIAA) transgender policy allows students to participate in a manner consistent with the student's gender identity.
-Under the new regulations (updated November 2017), transgender students will be eligible to participate in accordance with either their birth sex or in accordance with their gender identity, but not both.
-Medical consultation is no longer required.
+In a 2022 update, the policy now mentions non-binary student athletes and details the options for their participation.
+Transgender students will be eligible to participate in accordance with either their birth sex or in accordance with their gender identity, but not both.

 New York State Public High School Athletic Association has passed guidelines stating that students wishing to participate in sports and parents/guardians must notify the Superintendent and Athletic Director of the District if a student has a gender identity different from what is listed on their birth certificate.
 The school will use gender identity used for school registration and other purposes, medical documentation, and "gender identity related advantage for approved participation" to determine a student's eligibility.
 The guidelines will allow transgender students to participate, IF the school follows them - as guidelines, schools are not required to follow the recommendations of allowing trans athletes to participate in accordance with gender identity.

 NEW YORK CITY

 New York City's Department of Education includes protections for both gender identity and gender expression in its statement on discrimination/harassment.
 On March 10, 2014, the NYC Department of Education announced specific protections for transgender students.
 Regarding athletics, their policy calls for inclusion with case-by-case review for competitive activities and contact sports.
 It also does not require schools to allow students to use facilities in accordance with their gender identity.